Puerto Rico in the Movies

 A betrayed black ops team is left for dead in Bolivia in this 2010 film.
 While the storyline takes place mostly between Bolivia and the United States, most of the production was set around Santurce, Hato Rey, Canóvanas, and Río Grande, as well as iconic sites like the Arecibo Observatory, Piñones, and Caja de Muertos island.
 The movie was directed by Sylvain White and starred Zoe Saldaña, Jeffrey Dean Morgan, Dean Evans, Idris Elba, Columbus Keith Short, Óscar Jaenada, and Jason Patric.

-Dr. Ellie Arroway achieved what seemed impossible: radio proof of extraterrestrial intelligence, and she did it at the world’s largest radio telescope, the Arecibo Observatory.
+Dr. Ellie Arroway achieved what seemed impossible: radio proof of extraterrestrial intelligence, and she did it at the world’s largest radio telescope (now closed), the Arecibo Observatory.
 The 1997 Academy Award-nominated film follows Jodie Foster and Mathew McConaughey as they try to communicate with outer space.

 Pirates of the Caribbean: On Stranger Tides